 Community schools embrace the idea that parents, teachers, administrators, local government, nonprofits and community partners should help plan and improve neighborhood schools, creating a community around the school to make sure that the school is doing well.

 This approach has successfully turned around struggling schools both nationally and in Texas.
 Locally, Austin Voices has partnered with Austin ISD to create two high-functioning community schools at Webb Middle School and Reagan Early College High School.
 Both campuses were on the verge of closure in 2007-08, but have now made nationally-recognized turnarounds using community school strategies.
-Currently, Austin Voices is working with 11 campuses on community school planning, with 3 more campuses targeted in 2016-’17.
+Currently, Austin Voices is working with 13 campuses to support community school development and priorities.

 Elements of a Community School: